 For this version of a Montessori grammar farm, I used the Safari Ltd. Farm TOOB and Safari Ltd. Down on the Farm TOOB.
-Each TOOB is $11.99.
 I love Safari Ltd. TOOBS for the realistic detailing on each of the figures, but you could use other miniature farm animals and whichever figures you prefer for your farm.
 Safari Ltd. also has a Farm Babies TOOB, which you might like to add as well.
-You can see a review of the farm TOOBS (and enter my giveaway to win 5 Safari Ltd. farm/horses/dogs TOOBS) here: Safari Ltd. Review and Giveaway – 5 TOOBS (Farm/Horses/Dogs ARV $60).
+I have a review (and free TOOB keys) for the farm TOOBS.

 Otherwise, I just used a yard of thick felt ($3.97 at Walmart) and the Montessori Print Shop Farm Game Labels (in color) ($3.49).
 Even if Montessori Print Shop weren’t my sponsor, I would have chosen those for the labels.
 There are 334 labels: